rpisarev/horoscope-app/README.md

 daily-ru-v1
 ```

-Migration `0004_variation_prompt` updates `daily-ru-v1` to a variation-aware prompt and sets the working model:
+The current active prompt is sign-agnostic, date-agnostic and variation-aware.

+Current production model configured on the prompt version:

 ```text
 gpt-5.4-mini
 ```

-The current production prompt is sign-agnostic and date-agnostic in rendered message content.
 Date/sign metadata may exist in request metadata for audit/debugging, but user-facing prompt content should not instruct the provider to generate for a specific sign or date.

 ### `forecasts`